HCL-TECH-SOFTWARE/dx-compose-doc/docs/guide_me/performance_tuning/kubernetes/rendering_small_config.md

 This section provides details for the Kubernetes cluster, JMeter agents, and database.

 ### AWS/Native Kubernetes

-The Kubernetes platform ran on an Amazon EC2 instance with the DX images installed and configured.
-In AWS/Native Kubernetes, the tests were executed in EC2 instances with one c5.2xlarge node.
-Refer to the following node setup details:
+The Kubernetes platform was deployed on an Amazon EC2 instance with DX images installed and configured.
+In the AWS/Native Kubernetes setup, the tests were conducted on EC2 instances using a single c5.2xlarge node, along with a c5.2xlarge remote DB2 instance for the core database and a JMeter instance.

-**c5.2xlarge node**
+Refer to the following setup details:

+**c5.2xlarge**

 - Node details